dojo/docs/dojo/exists.rst

 Introduction
 ============

-``dojo.exists`` is a convenience function, particularly useful for testing long object paths.
+In dojo 1.7, dojo.exists has been a part of language utility in dojo/_base/lang. ``dojo.exists`` is a convenience function, particularly useful for testing long object paths.
 It accepts a string as its first parameter, and walks down the path it represents.
 You can optionally provide a root for the path as a second parameter, otherwise it will use a default value of the global object.
 Each portion of the '.' delimited string is tested for defined-ness, returning true only if each object exists as defined in the strong.

 =====